10 Comedians Who Got Their Start At the Edinburgh Festival Fringe | Playbill

 3. Graham Norton

 He may be known as the eponymous host of his own talk show today.
-But in 1991, Graham Norton played a drag version of Mother Teresa on the Fringe!
-Ever one to push boundaries, the act received significant press attention after he was mistakenly thought to represent the real Mother Teresa by Scottish Television’s religious affairs department.
+But in 1991, Graham Norton played a drag version of Mother Teresa at the Fringe!
+Ever one to push boundaries, the act received significant press attention after he was mistakenly thought to represent the real Mother Teresa by Scottish television’s religious affairs department.
 He returned in 1993 with The Karen Carpenter Bar and Grill, and quickly rose in esteem, becoming a fixture of late night television and Eurovision.

 Craig Ferguson